wushian/Roslynator/docs/cli/fix-command.md

 # `fix` Command

-Fixes all diagnostics in the specified project or solution.
+Fixes diagnostics in the specified project or solution.

 ## Synopsis